bazelbuild/bazel/site/docs/build-event-protocol.md

 The [Build Event
 Service](https://github.com/googleapis/googleapis/blob/master/google/devtools/build/v1/publish_build_event.proto)
-Protocol is a generic [gRPC](https://www.grpc.io) service for transmitting build events.
-The Build Event Service protocol is independent of the Build Event Protocol and treats the Build Event Protocol events as opaque bytes.
-Bazel ships with a gRPC client implementation of the Build Event Service protocol that transmits Build Event Protocol events.
-One can specify the endpoint to send the events to using the `--bes_backend=HOST:PORT flag`.
-Bazel’s implementation also supports TLS which can be enabled by specifying the `--tls_enabled flag`.
+Protocol is a generic [gRPC](https://www.grpc.io) service for publishing build events.
+The Build Event Service protocol is independent of the BEP and treats BEP events as opaque bytes.
+Bazel ships with a gRPC client implementation of the Build Event Service protocol that publishes Build Event Protocol events.
+One can specify the endpoint to send the events to using the `--bes_backend=HOST:PORT` flag.
+Bazel’s implementation also supports TLS which can be enabled by specifying the `--tls_enabled` flag.

 There is currently an experimental open source implementation of the [Build Event Service](https://github.com/buildbarn/bb-event-service/) in Go as part of